AvatarKory/stoopy/README.txt

 will exit.
 By default, characters typed by the user and sent to the serial device have an inter-character delay of 50 milliseconds.
 This can be changed by the -d option or totally disabled with the -s option.
+NOTE: the slow write feature is disabled by default in later releases.

 Note that I have only tested this on Federoa Core and CentOS Linux distributions, but the termio library used by stoopy